The Harper agenda and the need for a new direction for the economy

 Regionalism is No Alternative

 As is the case across the country, governments and the political parties of the establishment, together with the monopoly-owned mass media, present the practice of paying the rich as a benefit to the people so as to justify the flow of public funds in their direction.
-As is the case across the country, the rich of the Maritimes are identified with the people.
+As is the case across the country, the rich of the Maritimes deliberately identify themselves with the people.
 The declared benefits which are said to trickle down to the people of a region, usually employment as a “spin off”, are said to be reason enough to trample the rights of the workers to working conditions, benefits and pensions commensurate with the jobs they perform.
 This practice of blackmailing workers is corrupt and should be declared illegal.
 Any scheme where the consideration of a public program or spending is not the overall public good but the electoral fortunes of a particular political party and the making of personal fortunes and war must be condemned.

 There is “no alternative” if the workers do not take a stand against this practice of using regional disparities to fan regional disputes such as with the shipyard builders of Quebec so as to transfer pooled public wealth to private hands.